 Because you can change your plan up more regularly than a normal, lengthier contract, it's less crucial to get this nailed from the start.
 But if you're thinking of grabbing a 12-monther or just put a personal pride on getting things right first time, then we'll help you pick out the sweet spot of data for you.

 Firstly, check your phone to see how much data you've been using to date, and whether you have the tendency to use more than your current allowance every month.
 Then, if you're still unsure, check out our guidance:

 - 0-1GB Tiny amounts of data on SIM only plans could be a blessing or a curse.
-If you're putting it in a rarely used phone that will scarcely be away from wi-fi then you're quids in.
+If you're putting it in a rarely used phone that will scarcely be away from wi-fi then it makes total sense.
 But if you end up with one because your head's turned by the incredible price, then you could end up paying more if you continually go over your allowance.

-- 2-3GB For anybody who needs data for little more than the occasional Google Maps route planning, 2GB and 3GB plans come cheap and give you much more freedom to check the football scores and scroll Facebook away from the wi-fi without danger.
+- 2-3GB For anybody who needs data for little more than the occasional Google Maps route planning, 2GB and 3GB plans come cheap and give you much more freedom to scroll away online away from the wi-fi.

 - 4-8GB If you can't leave the house without having a music streaming service like Spotify pouring into your ears, then it might be worth paying for some extra GBs of data.